 But the moment companies start talking about customer experience, the next logical question becomes, "Who delivers these services?"
 The answer, of course, is employees.
 It therefore stands to reason that we should be talking about the employee experience as being just as important as customer experience in terms of the health and the success of an organization.

 There are three elements of the employee experience.
-First is the physical component, which of course has been utterly upended in the age of Covid-19.
+First is the physical component, which of course was utterly upended by Covid-19.
 Second is the digital component.
 And finally there's a cultural component.
 Only when all three of these are brought together do we start to see a clear picture of what employee experience is and why it's so important.

 What about digital employee experience?

-Digital employee experience has to be viewed through a completely different lens because of Covid-19, when suddenly so many of us are no longer sitting alongside one another.
+Digital employee experience must now be viewed through a completely different lens because of Covid-19, when suddenly so many workers moved to remote work and largely remained there.

-Though the pandemic has made these times incredibly challenging, a positive outcome is that suddenly, ten years of EX change has happened in about as many days, jolting the digital workplace forward.
-What it has also shown is that you can't deliver a better customer experience than your employee experience.
+Though the pandemic was incredibly challenging, one positive outcome was that ten years of EX change happened in about as many days, jolting the digital workplace forward.
+What it has also proven is that you can't deliver a better customer experience than your employee experience.